 In Wilkins v.
 Wilkins, the Florida Court of Appeal reversed the decision of the trial court.
 The appellate court ruled that although a trial court is ordinarily required to impute income to a parent who is voluntarily unemployed or underemployed, a trial court should give great deference to the parties’ joint decision that one of the parents should stay home to raise their children.

 Since the parties agreed that the Former Wife should stay home to raise her children and attend nursing school, there was no evidence that suggested that the Former Wife was expected or required to earn income.
 Therefore, the appellate court ruled that there was no substantial competent evidence to support the lower court’s imputation of income to the Former Wife, and reversed the decision of the trial court.

-To speak with a Boca Raton divorce attorney to discuss family law issues, contact Lane Law Firm, P.A. at (561) 363-3400.
+To speak with a Palm Beach Gardens divorce attorney to discuss family law issues, contact Lane Law Firm, P.A.